ripples1253/Rightcord/README.md

 ## Express Install Script

 - This script requires the `unzip` package to be installed.
 Use your package manager of choice to install it.
-- Note: Do not use fish.
-This shell is not POSIX compliant and will therefore not be supported.

 To install, paste `bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/Lightcord/master/LULI.sh)"` in terminal and press enter.
 The installer will guide you through the rest.